 The pace of sales of parcels of land larger than one acre in Harrisonburg or Rockingham County has increased over the past ten years to 133 land sales in 2021-marking the highest year of sales in over 15 years.
-The median price per acre had remained right around \$15,000 per acre for four years between 2017 and 2020 but increased to just over \$17,000 in 2021.
-Of note -- some aspects of this "median price per acre" calculation are affected by which parcels actually sell in a given year.
-The increase in buyer demand over the past 10 years has not seemed to have created any significant upward lifting pressure on values to date.
+The median price per acre had remained right around \$15,000 per acre for four years between 2017 and 2020 but

 The graph above is a comparison of two imprecise measures -- but the comparison can still be helpful.
 The blue bars show the number of home sales recorded in the HRAR MLS -- this does not include private sales that did not involve a Realtor, nor new home sales directly from a builder.
-The red bars show the number of recorded before coming back down some in July and then rising again in August.
+The red bars show the number of recorded and then hitting 7% in October!
 The second graph follows the local unemployment rate, which has now returned to the typical 2% - 3% range after having peaked at 10.2% at the start of the pandemic.